zoot101/snapraid-daily/README.md

 sudo dnf install coreutils gawk mutt snapraid
 ```

+# Setup

-Next, create the config file as discussed below.
+After installation, the next step is to create the config file as discussed below.

 ## Config File Setup